avcwisesa/card-dealer/README.md

 # Card Dealing Application

+## Features
 This application is a REST API which serves the following features:
-- Create a new deck (under development)
+- Create a new deck
-- Open a deck (under development)
+- Open a deck
-- Draw a card (under development)
+- Draw a card

-# Prerequisite
+## Prerequisite
 - [make](https://cmake.org/install/)
+- go 1.20

 ## Running Application
 ```